testdouble/testdouble.js/docs/1-installation.md

 [Jasmine](http://jasmine.github.io), or any other.
 In fact, you can use it without any test library at all.

-### Naming test double
+### Naming testdouble.js

-In browsers, testdouble.js will be set as a global variable at `window.testdouble`.
+Our browser distribution sets the library on a global variable named `window.td`.
-In Node.js, the library is available via `require('testdouble')` like any other module.
+In Node.js, the library is loaded via `require('testdouble')`, as you might expect (though we recommend assigning it to `global.td` in a test helper, for terseness sake).

-However, because the risk of global variables wreaking havoc on the universe is less extraordinary for test-scoped code, and because typing `testdouble` or `require('testdouble')` thousands of times in a test suite seems like a bummer, we typically will alias the library a test helper to `window.td = window.testdouble` for browsers or `global.td = require('testdouble')` for Node.js.

-You're welcome to address testdouble or any of its functions however you prefer, but all of this documentation will assume that you've aliased it to `td` for the sake of terseness.
+You're welcome to address testdouble.js or any of its functions however you prefer, but all of this documentation will assume that it's available globally as `td`.

 ### Resetting state between test runs